ceddy1274/Homework/Operating Systems/Homework 3/README.md

 The files included in this program are:

 * bridge_crossing.c (the C file of the program)
-* makefile (the makefile used to compile the program)
 * output.txt (a text file of a simulation for all outputs)
+* Makefile (the makefile used to compile the program)